MaybeBirb/Aftermath-Dev-Blog/index.md

 With the exception of most cosmetic-only mods (ie. KRDCD's model-changer mods), Aftermath will probably *not* be compatible with many other mods, due in large part to the breadth of what it changes.
 Regardless, we intend to deliver a mod that's so comprehensive, you won't feel the need to install other mods in addition to it.

 **Will Aftermath be available on colsole?**
 Unfortunately, there are technical limitations that prevent us from distributing mods on consoles.
-However, it should be compatible with the steam deck.
+However, it should be compatible with the Steam Deck.

 **Do you use AI in Aftermath?**
 We have no intention of using any AI-generated images, voices, soundtracks, texts, or other such content in Aftermath.